Menu

 UAE Visa Landscape for Entrepreneurs: What Changed

-The UAE Golden Visa eligibility criteria have seen stricter interpretation since late 2024, particularly for salaried professionals.
+The UAE Golden Visa eligibility criteria have seen stricter interpretation in recent years, particularly for salaried professionals.
 For employment-based categories, authorities now require a minimum basic salary of AED 30,000 per month, housing and transport allowances no longer count toward this threshold.
 This means some applicants who previously qualified based on total compensation may no longer be eligible through this pathway.

 Important: This salary requirement does not apply to investment-based Golden Visa categories.
 Entrepreneurs qualifying through property investment (AED 2M+) or business ownership are assessed on capital, not income.